BathML/learning-git/README.md

 - Q: How can I see a __diff__ of what's changed in the files I've changed but not committed?
 How about just the files I've staged?

 - Q: Can Git __show__ me what's changed in the previous commit?
-- A: type in git diff
+- A: Type in git show

 - Q: How can I `add` only parts of a file I've changed?